wongjiahau/Pineapple/specification/Strings.md

 # Strings
-Like Javascript, strings can be delimited by the `"` or `'` characters.
+Like Javascript, Strings can be delimited by the `"` or `'` characters.
 ```ts
 let fruit = "pineapple"
 let message = 'hello'
 ```

 ## String interpolation
-You can interpolate expression into string using curly brackets `{}`.
+You can interpolate expression into String using curly brackets `{}`.
 ```cs
 let chosenFruit = "durian"
 let message1 = "I like {chosenFruit}" // I like durian